ibby101/difference_finder/README.md

 The following is a list of resources used to understand the required concepts for this project, and choose the right tools.

 - https://www.eecs.umich.edu/courses/eecs380/HANDOUTS/cppBinaryFileIO-1.html - How to read from a binary file.
-- https://www.youtube.com/watch?v=pnoEgNt9B4E - Mike Shah's C++ Tutorials, Read and Write Binary Data in C++, Youtube
+- https://www.youtube.com/watch?v=pnoEgNt9B4E - Mike Shah's C++ Tutorials, Read and Write Binary Data in C++, Youtube.
-- https://en.cppreference.com/cpp/container/vector - Choosing vectors since  elements are stored contiguously, as stated in documentation
+- https://en.cppreference.com/cpp/container/vector - Choosing vectors since  elements are stored contiguously, as stated in documentation.
+- https://google.github.io/googletest/primer.html - GoogleTest primer for understanding how to use testing syntax.